End Time Biblical Prophecy Revealed

 Who are the one’s standing before the Great White Throne of God for judgment?
 Only “the dead” – those spiritually dead because they were not believers.
 Who was judged?
 Only “the dead were judged”.
 The timing of the Great White Throne Judgment is after the millennial reign of Christ but the timing the Judgment Seat of Christ is at the Resurrection/Rapture.

 Marriage Supper of the Lamb

 Before the Lord returns with all His saints to the earth, there will be a marriage supper in Heaven.
-This event will include the saints from all ages, including the martyrs of the Tribulation, as the Church of the Lord Jesus Christ is being presented to Him as a pure, holy, and chaste virgin.
+This event will include the saints from all ages, including the martyrs of the Great Tribulation and greatest tribulation, as the Church of the Lord Jesus Christ is being presented to Him as a pure, holy, and chaste virgin.
 The passage that describes this event is Revelation 19:

 Rev 19:7 – 9 Let us be glad and rejoice, and give honor to him: for the marriage of the Lamb is come, and his wife hath made herself ready.
 And to her was granted that she should be arrayed in fine linen, clean and white: for the fine linen is the righteousness of saints.
 And he saith unto me, Write, Blessed are they which are called unto the marriage supper of the Lamb.
 And he saith unto me, These are the true sayings of God.

 All will be gathered that are called saints.
 This will be a wonderful time of celebration because the Church, the Bride of Christ, will be officially united with Him in completeness and purity!
 Following this we will all leave Heaven to be with the Lord as He goes in great glory, power, and wrath to complete the judgment of the nations.
 During all this time of the Judgement Seat of Christ and the Marriage Supper of the Lamb, Armageddon was preparing and the seven bowls of God’s wrath were starting to be be poured out on the earth.